rapidsai/spark-examples/docs/standalone.md

 # location where data was downloaded
 export DATA_PATH=./xgboost4j_spark/data

-# location where required jars were downloaded
+# location for the required jar
 export JARS_PATH=./xgboost4j_spark/jars

 # Currently the number of tasks and executors must match the number of input files.